 The Harpan Watershed, Panchase in Nepal lies in the mid-hills of Nepal and consists of valleys, hills and the high mountains of the Himalayas.
 The economy of the Panchase is largely subsistence, based on crop production and livestock.
 There is high climatic variation due to changes in altitude and an average rainfall of 3, 355mm.
 The selected project site, the Harpan watershed, is about 15 km² with sub-tropical to temperate climate.
 There are about 900 households with a population of 4,598.

-Through the global Ecosystems-based Adaptation (EbA) in Mountains Programme, UNDP, UNEP and IUCN, with funding from the German Government (BMUB), are using sustainable management, conservation and restoration of ecosystems, as part of an overall EbA adaptation strategy, to reduce the vulnerability and enhance the resilience of select fragile mountain ecosystems and their local communities to climate change impacts.
-The promoted EbA measures carefully take into account anticipated climate change impacts trends to ensure a forward-looking process.
+Through the global Ecosystems-based Adaptation (EbA) in Mountains Programme, UNDP, UNEP and IUCN, with funding from the German Government (BMUB), used sustainable management, conservation and restoration of ecosystems, as part of an overall EbA adaptation strategy, to reduce the vulnerability and enhance the resilience of select fragile mountain ecosystems and their local communities to climate change impacts.

 For more information visit the Global Ecosystems Based Adaptation in Mountains Programme profile, or the EbA Flagship.